tlswg/tls13-spec/draft-ietf-tls-tls13.md

   with any extension not listed there marked as "-" to indicate that it is not used by TLS 1.3.

-In addition, this document defines a new registry to be maintained by IANA:
+In addition, this document defines two new registries to be maintained by IANA:

 - TLS SignatureScheme Registry: Values with the first byte in the range